taagarwa-rh/prompt-optimizer/README.md

 # Prompt Optimizer

 Optimize your prompts with gradient prompt tuning.
+Based on the paper [Automatic Prompt Optimization with “Gradient Descent” and Beam Search](https://arxiv.org/pdf/2305.03495).

 ## Setup